October 23, 2005

 6th of 21 in Vet B

-Those who follow off-road racing know good and well what four letters –
+Those who follow off-road racing know good and well what four letters

-that is purely American.
+style of racing that is purely American.
 Juha has dominated.

-The racing, while impressive on many levels, is rivaled by the event itself.
+The racing, while impressive on many levels, is rivaled by the event

-the affair.
+the magnitude of the affair.
 Hundreds of pickup trucks, many

 attached to covered trailers, line up in haphazard rows on top of

 departed after the previous day’s races.
 The center of activity is the pit

 area reserved for the factory teams, where most of the major

-manufacturers park full-size 18-wheel trucks and
+manufacturers park full-size 18-wheel trucks and trailers, each

-awnings of each trailer are motorcycles of matching colors, on display in
+each trailer are motorcycles of matching colors, on display in

 showroom-new condition, and fleets of mechanics and support crews.